 You can register the birth of your baby at the Nottingham Register Office (by prior appointment only at Council House, Old Market Square, Nottingham) if your child was born in the City of Nottingham.

 All births in England, Wales and Northern Ireland must usually be registered within 42 days of the child being born.
-For Child Benefit with HMRC the child must be registered before making the claim.
+For Child Benefits with HMRC, the child must be registered before making a claim.

 Booking an Appointment